karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 Bool.
 Currently unused, will spawn town/village generators for the mode 1 for "EnableLamps"

 ### "EnableLighthouses"
 Bool.
-If enabled, turns on the light of every lighthouses of the map.
+If set to 1, turns on the light of every lighthouses of the map.

 ### "EnableAutoRun"
 Bool.
-If enabled, allow the player to autojog.
+If set to 1, allow the player to autojog.

 ### "NeedGPSItemForKeyBinding"
 Bool.
-If enabled, require the player to have the GPS item in his inventory to open the GPS
+If set to 1, require the player to have the GPS item in his inventory to open the GPS

 ### "NeedMapItemForKeyBinding"
 Bool.
-If enabled, require the player to have the map item in his inventory to open the map
+If set to 1, require the player to have the map item in his inventory to open the map

 ### "EnableHUDNightvisionOverlay"
 Bool.
-If enabled, add a immersive NVG overlay
+If set to 1, add a immersive NVG overlay

 ### "EnablePlayerTags"
 Bool.
-If enabled, show the player tag when your cursor is on him.
+If set to 1, show the player tag when your cursor is on him.

 ### "PlayerTagViewRange"
 Integer.
 Distance requiried to see the tag.
 The value is in meter, in other words 5 is 5 meters.

 ### "EnableHumanityOnPlayerTags" - CURRENTLY DOESNT WORK
 Bool.
-If enabled, show the player tag Humanity when your cursor is on him.
+If set to 1, show the player tag Humanity when your cursor is on him.

 ### "EnablePlayerList"
 Bool.
-If enabled, allow players to see the player list.
+If set to 1, allow players to see the player list.

 ### "EnableAutoRun"
-DESCRIPTION
+Bool.
+If set to 1, allow the player to use the autorun feature.

 ### "UnlimitedStamina"
 Bool.
 If enabled, make stamina unlimited.